+'''

+int iauTdbtcb(double tdb1, double tdb2, double tcb1, double tcb2)

+17

+iauTdbtcb

-int iauTdbtcb(double tdb1, double tdb2, double tcb1, double tcb2) iauTdbtcb Time scale transformation: Barycentric Dynamical Time, TDB, to Barycentric Coordinate Time, TCB.
-This function is part of the International Astronomical Union's SOFA (Standards of Fundamental Astronomy) software collection.
-Status: canonical.
-Given: tdb1,tdb2 double TDB as a 2-part Julian Date Returned: tcb1,tcb2 double TCB as a 2-part Julian Date Returned (function value): status: 0 = OK int Notes: 1) tdb1+tdb2 is Julian Date, apportioned in any convenient way between the two arguments, for example where tdb1 is the Julian Day Number and tdb2 is the fraction of a day.
+Time scale transformation: Barycentric Dynamical Time, TDB, to tcb1,tcb2 double TCB as a 2-part Julian Date int

+Barycentric Coordinate Time, TCB.

+Returned (function value): status: 0 = OK

+1) tdb1+tdb2 is Julian Date, apportioned in any convenient way between the two arguments, for example where tdb1 is the Julian Day Number and tdb2 is the fraction of a day.
 The returned tcb1,tcb2 follow suit.

-2) The 2006 IAU General Assembly introduced a conventional linear $\,$ transformation between TDB and TCB.
+2) The 2006 IAU General Assembly introduced a conventional linear transformation between TDB and TCB.
 This transformation compensates for the drift between TCB and terrestrial time TT, and keeps TDB approximately centered on TT.
 Because the relationship between TT and TCB depends on the adopted solar system ephemeris, the degree of alignment between TDB and TT over long intervals will vary according to which ephemeris is used.

-Former definitions of TDB attempted to avoid this problem by stipulating that TDB and TT should differ only by periodic effects.
-This is a good description of the nature of the relationship but eluded precise mathematical formulation. conventional linear relationship adopted in 2006 sidestepped these difficulties whilst delivering a TDB that in practice was consistent with values before that date.
-3) TDB is essentially the same as Teph, the time argument for the JPL solar system ephemerides.
-Reference: IAU 2006 Resolution B3 iauTdbtt tdb1,tdb2 double TDB as a 2-part Julian Date
+Former definitions of TDB attempted to avoid this problem by

+stipulating that TDB and TT should differ only by periodic

+effects.
+This is a good description of the nature of the

+relationship but eluded precise mathematical formulation.
+The conventional linear relationship adopted in 2006 sidestepped these difficulties whilst delivering a TDB that in practice was consistent with values before that date.

+3) TDB is essentially the same as Teph, the time argument for the iauTdbtt

+JPL solar system ephemerides.

+IAU 2006 Resolution B3